-- Position a rack in the center of the oven and preheat the oven to 350ºF.
-Spray two 9 x 5 inch loaf pans with a light coating of cooking spray.
+- PREP: Position a rack in the center of the oven and preheat the oven to 350ºF.
+Spray two 9 x 5-inch loaf pans with a light coating of cooking spray.
 Line the loaf pans with parchment paper.
 Set aside.
 Place the grated zucchini in a sieve over a bowl to allow any excess moisture to drain.

-- In a medium bowl, whisk together the flour, baking soda, cinnamon, cloves, all spice, nutmeg, and salt until completely mixed.
+- DRY: In a medium bowl, whisk together the flour, baking soda, cinnamon, cloves, allspice, nutmeg, and salt until completely mixed.

-- In a large bowl, use a whisk to beat together the brown sugar, sugar, eggs, vanilla extract, and melted butter together.
+- WET: In a large bowl, use a whisk to beat together the brown sugar, sugar, eggs, vanilla extract, grated ginger, and melted butter (or oil) together.